JAIDE/courier/README.md

     // This is one of the specified senders in the smtp.json configuration file mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_CONFIGURATION_NAME, "info");

-    // The path where the Freemarker template files reside mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_TEMPLATE_PATH, "/email_templates/en/");
+    // The path where the Freemarker template files for the e-mail that is to be sent out reside, here: English template files mappedParameters.put(MessageHandlerEMail.MAPPING_PARAM_TEMPLATE_PATH, "/email_templates/en/");

     // Optional: if you want to use this class' classloader for loading the templates